Tremus/ghost_docs/docs.md

 The table columns **Name**, **Artist** and **Tags** correspond to metadata within your saved preset.
 You can right click on these fields to edit them.

 The **heart** icon on the left can be used for favouriting presets.
-A list of your favourites is saved locally, meaning the list will be unique to your device and cannot be transfered to another device.
+A list of your favourites is saved locally, meaning the list will be unique to your device and cannot be transferred to another device.

 If you select the heart within the table header, you will filter by favourited presets.

 # <span id="oscillator">Oscillator</span>

-Ghost displayes one active oscillator at a time, with all parameters and FX belonging to that oscillator.
+Ghost displays one active oscillator at a time, with all parameters and FX belonging to that oscillator.

 There are 6 oscillators in total labelled using the letters A-F. To change the active oscillator, simply left click the label either below the wave shape on the left or in the FM matrix on the right.